edwardsrk/Phase_3_Project_3/README.md

 ![initial_model](./img/initial_model.png)

 Accuracy: 54.6%
+Recall: 0%
-Precision: 0%
+Precision: undefined
+The initial dummy model predicted only that the pump is functional due there being more functional pumps in the data set.

 XGB Vanilla Model
 ![xgb_vanilla](./img/xgb_vanilla.png)

 Accuracy: 78.6%
 Train Recall: 68.7%
 Test Recall: 66.3%
+The inital XGB model performed best on this data set, so we proceeded to use hyperparameter tuning to increase the recall with keeping accuracy in mind as well.

 ## Conclusions
 Final Model
 ![xgb_tuned](./img/xgb_tuned.png)

-XGB Recall: 76.4% train
+Train Recall: 76.4%
-	    69.8% test
+Test Recall: 69.8%

+The final model did see some overfitting, which we would like to mitigate with further feature selection and parameter tuning.

 ### Next Steps
-Continue supporting and tuning our tool for a better model
+Strengthen feature selection for the model and continue tuning hyperparameters to reduce the number of false negative predictions.

 Suggest an update for pump infrastructure